 Yes, if you have already conducted the necessary research to back this up.
 We advise you to keep an open mind and let the rebranding process reveal the best course of action though.

 Yes.
 Naming is the hardest and riskiest part of a rebranding exercise.
 It shouldn’t be rushed or taken lightly.
 We’ll thoroughly examine the potential impact of a name change during the research phase of our rebranding process.
 Then we’ll generate names that fit your brand strategy and explore potential design avenues for the best ones.

 Yes.
 It’s really important to us to see the brand implementation through.
-We offer a wide-range of related branding and design services but we’ll always adapt to your organisation’s needs.
+We offer a wide range of related branding and design services but we’ll always adapt to your organisation’s needs.
 We can redesign everything from the ground up for you.
-Or we can act as brand consultants by collaborating with your design team, providing feedback and advice.
+Or we can act as brand consultants by collaborating with your design team, and providing feedback and advice.

 Brand positioning is about understanding your competition and defining how your brand can be different and offer something better.
 It’s your brand’s place on the competitive landscape, relative to your competitors.
 Repositioning happens when we change the positioning of an already existing brand.